-Another option is to serve the ad to people that have already converted, creating an opportunity to cross-sell them another service.
+Another option is to serve the ad to people who have already converted, creating an opportunity to cross-sell them another service.
 If you do not have a creative team to create banners to run, you can still explore this option by creating remarketing lists for search ads (RLSA).

 Local Service Ads

-Local Services ads, also known as Google Guaranteed, is a great cost-effective way to generate leads for home service businesses.
+Local Service ads, also known as Google Guaranteed, are a great cost-effective way to generate leads for home service businesses.
 It shows your company with a check mark, boosting the user’s confidence by showing your business has been verified by Google.

 These ads operate on a pay-per-lead basis and allow you to set a weekly budget to make sure you don’t exceed your desired spending.
 The best part?
 You are only charged for legitimate phone calls; there’s also a process to dispute a lead’s legitimacy if you feel a lead wasn’t valid.